rootx90/Cyber-Security-Notes/02-WAPT-notes/WAPT-Notes/03-Module/17_lecture.md

 - STEP 2 : so payload will be `";</script><script>alert(alert.(document.URL)</script>`

 ### 6. XSS Challenge 6
-- STEP 1 : write again `ironman` inside the search input field & click search
+- STEP 1 : write "ironman" inside the search input field & click search
-	- so it's showing `cannot find your query` & now `ironman` word coming inside single quotes of a variable same as Challenge 5
+	- "cannot find your query" message showing & "ironman" word coming inside single quotes of a variable same as Challenge 5
 	- STEP 1.1 : in order to make sure , we'll check via our base line payload i.e <br>
 		`<script>alert(alert.(document.URL)</script>` , so put it inside the input field & click on search , <br>
 		we'll get same output as in Challenge 5 but in single quotes